preterag/pipecdn/docs/articles/pipe_pop_implementation_v1.0.md

 - **Intuitive Commands**: Simple, descriptive commands for common operations
 - **Comprehensive Help**: Detailed help information for all commands
 - **Color-Coded Output**: Clear, color-coded messages to distinguish between information, warnings, and errors
+- **Wallet Management**: Commands to check and update the wallet address connected to the node
+- **Port Configuration**: Options to enable additional ports for improved connectivity

 ### 3. Robust Monitoring and Maintenance